raubana/AttackOfTheMimics/readme.txt

 4)  Flashlight

     The flashlight can be used both as a tool and a weapon.
-To toggle the light, press your primary fire (Default: Mouse Left Button).
-To attack with the flashlight, hit your secondary fire (Default: Mouse Right Button).
+To toggle the light, press your secondary fire (Default: Mouse Right Button).
+To attack with the flashlight, press your primary fire (Default: Mouse Left Button).

-    Each attack with the flashlight does 25 damage.
+    Each attack with the flashlight does 10 damage and will affect a target's stamina.

     The flashlight can only be on while it is deployed.